lrh-1994/WaveFusionNet/README.md

 *************************************************************
 Testing:

+First, researchers can generate fused images for three test dtasets by implementing test_demo.py:

+python test_demo.py

-You can test the perfoemance of fused images by implementing metirc.py:
+Then, you can test the perfoemance of fused images by implementing metric.py:

 python metric.py